gbowne1/codebooker/docs/DEVSETUP.md

 You can learn more in the [Create React App documentation](https://create-react-app.dev/docs/getting-started/).

-To learn React, check out the [React documentation](https://react.dev/), and to delve deeper even deeper, check out this [section](#react-development)
+To learn more about React, check out the [React documentation](https://react.dev/).

 ## Setting Up